netskopeoss/aws-storage-estimator/README.md

-  --summary, -s         Summary only of accounts and buckets, does not enumerate bucket contents --test, -t            Do not iteratively scan buckets for testing --org, -o             Scan for accounts in the organization --maxsize BYTES, -x BYTES
+  --summary, -s         Summary only of accounts and buckets, does not enumerate bucket contents --test, -t            Do not iteratively scan buckets for testing --org, -o             Scan for accounts in the organization --role, -r            Role to use for AssumeRole, defaults to OrganizationAccountAccessRole --maxsize BYTES, -x BYTES
                         Maximum size file allowed in scan --minsize BYTES, -n BYTES